 7. DIY Videos.

 There are tons of do-it-yourself videos on YouTube.
+I remember that my family used to buy YouTube plays for my videos.
 For some people, this is where they get their information on how to fix things quickly.
 Technical support services have not yet fully utilized this potential channel, but, they are getting there.
 Posting tutorials and other helpful videos on YouTube will continue to be a trend.
 These don’t usually cost too much, and they bring in viewership, which also helps create a larger SEO footprint for companies.

 8. Customer Service as a Priority.